 How Do I Get A Pardon?

 Are you a convicted felon?
 Has this conviction kept you from getting a job or obtaining a firearm?
-If so, we can help get a pardon and then an expungement so you are no longer a felon.
+If so, our Oklahoma pardon attorney can help you receive a pardon and then an expungement so you are no longer a felon.
 We will go through the entire application packet with you one-on-one.
-Because we care about our clients, we your application to stand out and catch the eye of each person reviewing it.
+Because we care about our clients, an Oklahoma pardon lawyer will prepare your application to STAND OUT and catch the eye of each person reviewing it.

 The Oklahoma Constitution (Art.
 6, § 10) gives the Governor authority to issue a pardon.
 A pardon is an “act of grace and mercy bestowed by state through chief executive, upon offenders against its laws.”
 Ex parte Jones, 25 Okl.
 Cr.
 347, 220 P. 978 (1923).
 Before the Governor grants a pardon, the Pardon and Parole Board has to recommend you first.